adolfomunoz/svg-cpp-plot/doc/svgplot.md

 - [`imshow`](./svgplot/imshow.md): plots two-dimensional data.
 - [`bar` and `barh`](./svgplot/bar.md): generates bar graphs.
 - [`hist`](./svgplot/hist.md): generates histograms from 1D samples.

+Also, the appearance of the diagrams can be modified and/or combined through:
+- [`subplot`](./svgplot/subplot.md): Enables generating figures with multiple plots with relative positioning between them.

 ## Saving